hashicorp/nomad/website/source/docs/service-discovery/index.html.md

 ## Assumptions

+- Consul 0.7.2 or later is needed for `tls_skip_verify` in HTTP checks.

 - Consul 0.6.4 or later is needed for using the Script checks.

 - Consul 0.6.0 or later is needed for using the TCP checks.